vuxcode/pr1-project-Livraan/README.md

 > The progress bar was more difficult than I thought.
 It seems that I can't make it work with my other code.
 Will try some more and if I can't I will skip that for now and try to focus on the result list.

+> I'm so happy!
+I got the progress bar to work as I wanted.
+One thing I had done wrong was spelling "element" wrong and that's why I got an error on console log.
+Now that is sorted I will move over to the result list.
+If I can't make it work I will jump over that one.

 > Links:
 >
 > https://www.w3schools.com/default.asp